 On that trip I met a guy cruising around the world on a motorbike and though “Hey, that looks pretty bloody awesome” and the fire was lit.
-6 months later I found myself on a flight to Argentina to pick up the bike I had purchased to ride the Americas.
-Thanks to my Cousin James who stepped up and took the reigns of our small but growing Cattle Empire, Kadaitcha Pastoral Company, I could drop everything in pursuit of this ridiculous plan to ride from Argentina to Alaska.
+Six months later I found myself on a flight to Argentina to pick up the bike I had purchased to ride the Americas.
+Thanks to my cousin James who stepped up and took the reins of our small but growing Cattle Empire, Kadaitcha Pastoral Company, I could drop everything in pursuit of this ridiculous plan to ride from Argentina to Alaska.

-Somehow my 2 mates Mick and Eustie were game enough (or naïve enough) to come as well and both bought themselves a motorbike.
-Eustie only knew how to ride a horse and had to borrow the next-door neighbors motorbike to get his license 2 weeks before the trip.
+Somehow my two mates Mick and Eustie were game enough (or naïve enough) to come as well and both bought themselves a motorbike.
+Eustie only knew how to ride a horse and had to borrow the next-door neighbour’s motorbike to get his license two weeks before the trip.

-The journey wasn’t without its difficulties, having no Spanish, an out of date map and second hand motorbikes got us into plenty of trouble.
+The journey wasn’t without its difficulties, having no Spanish, an out of date map, and second hand motorbikes got us into plenty of trouble.
 Our first blog was titled ‘All the gear and no idea’.
 I even managed to hit a cow in the jungles of Ecuador at 90km an hour.
 It smashed the bike to pieces but luckily the cow and I were ok.
-With plenty of duck tape and cob n co’s I got her back on the road and made it to Colombia for better repairs.
-Its been a learning curve that’s for sure and I’ve picked up a few things along the way which will stay with me for life including; surfing, Spanish, police negotiations (in Spanish), contraband smuggling, dodgy bike mechanics, lessons on Latin women and lightning fast reactions used to dodgy street dogs, chickens and stray cows.
+With plenty of duct tape and cob n co’s I got her back on the road and made it to Colombia for better repairs.
+It’s been a learning curve that’s for sure and I’ve picked up a few things along the way which will stay with me for life including; surfing, Spanish, police negotiations (in Spanish), contraband smuggling, dodgy bike mechanics, lessons on Latin women, and lightning fast reactions used to dodge street dogs, chickens, and stray cows.

 Not everyone gets the chance to drop everything and vanish into the Americas so I am thankful to have the opportunity to do so although, you don’t have to disappear on back of a motorcycle for 12 months to have an adventure.
 That’s for crazy people, but you do need to try something different once in a while.
 It’s surprisingly liberating to throw away your schedule for even a few weeks and follow your curiosity, learn something new.
 It really not as hard as you might think, the toughest part is taking that first step.